DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems

 Retrieving useful formal definitions is a necessary first step; however, it is not sufficient for successful autoformalization.
-For instance, a retrieved definition like ``\texttt{def ZMod : $\mathbb{N}$ → Type}'' tells the model what the concept is, but provides no further guidance on its practical application, such as the syntax for declaring a variable of that type (\texttt{a : ZMod p}).
-This gap between definition and usage is a primary source of syntactic and structural errors in LLM-generated formal statements.
+For instance, retrieved definitions like ``\texttt{def ZMod : $\mathbb{N}$ → Type}'' indicate information about the concept, but provide no further guidance on its practical application, such as the syntax for declaring a variable of that type (\texttt{a : ZMod p}).
+This gap between definition and usage is a primary source of syntactic and structural errors in LLM-generated statements.

 The \textbf{Illustrate} module is designed to bridge this gap by providing examples of formal object usage, visualized in \Cref{fig:main} (panel \ding{174}).
 Given a premise like \texttt{ZMod} from the ``Retrieve'' step, the module selects illustrative theorems that demonstrate the correct application of \texttt{ZMod}, such as ``Theorem 2''.
-The module takes the set of retrieved premises $\mathcal{R}_{\drift}$, and a budget $m$, as input, and outputs a small set of illustrative theorems $\mathcal{T}$, where $\left|\mathcal{T}\right| \leq m$.
+The module takes the set of retrieved premises $\mathcal{R}_{\drift}$ and a budget $m$ as input, and outputs a small set of illustrative theorems $\mathcal{T}$, where $\left|\mathcal{T}\right| \leq m$.
 The selection process is a greedy algorithm designed to maximize the coverage of the input premises $\mathcal{R}_{\drift}$ as follows.
 First, we compile a candidate set $\mathcal{T}_{\mathit{cand}}$ of all theorems in the library $\mathbb{D}$ that utilize at least one of the retrieved premises $\mathcal{R}_{\drift}$.
 In order to ensure relevance and provide a deterministic tie-breaker, we pre-sort this candidate set in descending order of semantic similarity $s(t)$.
 For each theorem $t \in \mathcal{T}_\mathit{cand}$, this similarity score is the cosine similarity between its informal statement $IF_{t}$ and the original informal statement $IF$, computed using the same encoder $E_{\theta}$ from the retrieval stage: $s(t) = \phi(E_{\theta}(IF_{t}), E_{\theta}(IF))$.

 The final set of illustrative theorems $\mathcal{T}$ is built iteratively.
 The process begins by initializing an empty set of selected theorems $\mathcal{T}_0 = \emptyset$ and an empty set of covered premises $\mathcal{P}_{\mathit{cov}, 0} = \emptyset$.
-At each step $j=1, \dots, m$, we select the theorem $t_j$ that provides the maximal \textbf{marginal gain} by including the most new premises in $\mathcal{R}_{\drift}$ not previously covered:
+At each step $j=1, \dots, m$, we select the theorem $t_j$ that provides the maximal \emph{marginal gain} by including the most new premises in $\mathcal{R}_{\drift}$ not previously covered: